statichunt/geeky-hugo/exampleSite/content/blog/affiliate-marketing-fundamentals.md

 There are several reasons why you should consider the **fundamentals of affiliate marketing**.
 To begin with, over the last decade, the referral marketing industry has grown tremendously.
 According to research, the referral marketing space was valued at around 13 billion in 2016.
 Fast-forward to 2023, it is worth 17 billion.
 On top of that, you can earn passive income and generate online income 24/7, even while you sleep!

 As an experienced affiliate marketer, I'm excited to guide you through the ins and outs of this lucrative industry.
-By the end of this article, you’ll understand how referral partnerships work and how you can start [earning money online](/blog/ways-to-make-money)through them.
+By the end of this article, you’ll understand how referral partnerships work, more importantly, how you.
 More importantly, you can find out how to become a successful partner in the space.

 ## What is Affiliate Marketing?